Rjmoodie/yardpass-upgrade/EVENT_BANNER_TEXT_VISIBILITY_FIXED.md

 ┌──────────────────────────────────┐
 │  [Vibrant Multi-Color Banner]   │
 │                                  │
-│  YardPass Launch                 │ ← Hard to read!
+│  Liventix Launch                 │ ← Hard to read!
-│  by YardPass                     │ ← Blends in!
+│  by Liventix                     │ ← Blends in!
 └──────────────────────────────────┘
 ```